 “The thing about meditation is: You become more and more you.”

-What exactly is meditation?
+What exactly is mediation?
 The textbook definition is reaching a level of consciousness in your mind to where you can control what you think.
 In many ways, it’s nothing more than an advanced level of mindfulness.

 The conflict lies in a misconception about it that often keeps people from trying it out or at a greater level of cynicism, even dismissing any talk about it.
 Many unjustly categorize meditation with something new age or “hippy crap.”
 Nothing could be further from the truth.